Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the Kurdyka-Lojasiewicz inequality: Introduction

+Some general results for Gauss-Seidel method, also known as coordinate descent method, can be found for instance in \cite{Aus,Ber}; block coordinate methods for nonsmooth and nonconvex functions have been investigated by many authors (see \cite{Tseng} and references therein).
+However very few general results ensure that the sequence $(x_k,y_k)$ converges to a global minimizer, even for strictly convex functions.
+An important fact concerning our approach is that the convergence of algorithm (\ref{algo0}) works for any stepsizes $\lambda_k,\mu_k$ greater than a fixed positive parameter which can be chosen arbitrarily large.
+For such parameters the algorithm is very close to a coordinate descent method.
+On the other hand, when the stepsizes are not too large, the method is an alternating gradient-like method.

+{\bf Kurdyka-\L ojasiewicz inequalities and tame geometry.} Before describing and illustrating our convergence results, let us recall some important facts that have motivated our mathematical approach.

-Besides the modelling aspects, our special interest in the proximal method for functions involving analytic features comes from the recent development of the study of the steepest descent method for such functions.
-In his pioneering work on real-analytic functions \cite{Loja63}, \cite{Loja93}, \L ojasiewicz provided the basic ingredient, the so-called ``\L ojasiewicz inequality'', that allows to derive the convergence of all the bounded trajectories of the steepest descent to critical points.
-Given a real-analytic function $f:\R^n\rightarrow \R$ and a critical point $a\in\R^n$ the \L ojasiewicz inequality asserts that there exists some $\theta\in\left[\frac{1}{2},1\right)$ such that the function $|f-f(a)|^\theta\left\|\nabla f\right\|^{-1}$ remains bounded around $a$.
-Similar results have been developed for discrete gradient methods (see \cite{AMA2004}) and nonsmooth subanalytic functions (see \cite{BDL04,BDL04b}).
+In his pioneering work on real-analytic functions \cite{Loja63,Loja93}, \L ojasiewicz provided the basic ingredient, the so-called ``\L ojasiewicz inequality'', that allows to derive the convergence of the bounded trajectories of the steepest descent equation to critical points.
+Given a real-analytic function $f:\R^n\rightarrow \R$ and a critical point $a\in\R^n,$ the \L ojasiewicz inequality asserts that there exists some $\theta\in\left[\frac{1}{2},1\right)$ such that the function $|f-f(a)|^\theta\left\|\nabla f\right\|^{-1}$ remains bounded around $a$.
+Similar results have been developed for discrete gradient methods (see \cite{AMA2004}) and nonsmooth subanalytic functions (see \cite{BDL04,BDL04b,attbol}).